edia-toolbox/edia-toolbox.github.io/docs/usecases.md

 # Use Cases

 Below are example research projects that demonstrate how the EDIA modules can be combined.
-These are dummy entries for illustration purposes.

 <div class="grid cards" markdown>